City of Milwaukee Wind Turbine

 "This turbine is a demonstration of the city's commitment to clean energy.
 It is the first wind energy system to power a Milwaukee city building with clean, renewable electricity.
 This installation will benefit both the environment and taxpayers of Milwaukee." - Mayor Tom Barrett

 Milwaukee’s wind turbine is part of the City’s initiative to reduce energy use and increase renewable energy projects on City facilities.
-OES is currently planning additional solar energy projects to complement this renewable energy source.
+ECO is currently planning additional solar energy projects to complement this renewable energy source.